Hosting Over Tor Via Nginx

 A custom domain

-Ok, on to something I find super fun, making your own custom address.
+Ok, on to something I find super fun, mining a custom address.
 If you have any experience making a vanity Bitcoin address, you’ll find that is this pretty much the same.
 All it really takes is time.
 How much time depends on the computing power at your disposal.
 For a normal. onion address is goes something like this:

 1. Generate a 1024-bit RSA key pair